uripaz9/mySite/README.md

 The Online Editor will always reflect the most up to date UI version.

-## Preview Your local code changes
+## Preview your local code changes
 When developing locally, you have 2 options to preview and test your local changes:

 **1. Preview mode in Live Editor:**